chl1221/climb_weather/README.md

 # climb_weather
-provides near climbing destinations with nice weather for the coming weekend!
+This application provides nearby climbing destinations with nice weather for the coming weekend!

+# Requirements
+The application uses API from https://www.climbingweather.com (API key is not required) and https://positionstack.com (API key required [Free]).